falcosecurity/falco-website/content/en/docs/getting-started/installation.md

     ```bash
     sudo apt-get update -y

+    > In older versions of Debian (those previous to Debian 10), you might need to additionally install the package `apt-transport-https` to allow access to the Falco repository.
+    > To do so, you can run the following command:
+    >
+    > sudo apt-get install apt-transport-https
     ```

 4. Install some required dependencies that are needed to build the kernel module and the BPF probe